Trump says Biden would go down "fast" and "crying" in a fight

 Earlier this week, at a rally at the University of Miami attended by a sexual assault awareness advocacy group, Biden said he would "beat the hell out of" Trump if they had been in high school together and if he heard him demeaning women.

-Biden, who was captured making the remarks in a video posted to Facebook, told the audience Trump once said, "'I can grab a woman anywhere and she likes it' and then said, 'I made a mistake.'"
+Biden, 75, who was captured making the remarks in a video posted to Facebook, told the audience that Trump, 71, once said, "'I can grab a woman anywhere and she likes it' and then said, 'I made a mistake.'"

-His comments were in reference to 2005 footage from "Access Hollywood" showing Trump bragging about crude and degrading behavior toward women.
-Trump later apologized for the comments, calling his remarks "locker room talk."
+The former vice president's comments were in reference to 2005 footage from "Access Hollywood" showing Trump bragging about crude and degrading behavior toward women.
+Trump later apologized, calling his remarks "locker room talk."

-Biden, for his part, had made a similar remark in response to the video at least once before.
+Deputy White House Press Secretary Raj Shah said Thursday of Biden, a possible 2020 presidential candidate: "We'd like to see him at the ballot box.
+We'd like to see him in the boxing ring."

-He said at a 2016 campaign rally that if he and Trump "were in high school… could take him behind the gym."
+"This president obviously can speak for himself and hold his own, but I think that Joe Biden's rhetoric has been over the top, and I love how the media likes to criticize only this president, but when Joe Biden goes into kind of la la land, he gets a pass," Shah added during an appearance on Hugh Hewitt's radio show.
+"Well, we're not going to stand for that."